pjuhas/Cortex-Analyzers/README.md

 Provide your API key from [KasperskyThreadIntelligencePortal](https://opentip.kaspersky.com) as a value of the key parameter.

 ---
-### ThreadMiner
+### ThreatMiner
-Returns WHOIS information of IP address or domain if available using [ThreadMiner](https://threatminer.org).
+Returns WHOIS information of IP address or domain if available using [ThreatMiner](https://threatminer.org).

 No configuration is required.
 It can be used out of the box.